crashh/DM847-Introduction-to-Bioinformatics/README.md

 ```

 ## Results
 The final_results.txt contains the predictions for the class labels.
 This is in the correct format that is required by: http://teaching.compbio.sdu.dk/ .
 The predictions is off by 2 or 3, but this may be because of overfitting.
 It uses all the peaks it finds, but only the top 5 are required.
-This could not be done without using the Weka GUI.
+This could not be solved without using the Weka GUI, as the coding API does not allow us to extract these.

 ### Example Density Plots